-When Dr. Phineas F. Bresee responded to the growing need for a Christian college in the Los Angeles area, God used him to answer the heartfelt prayers of a group of six women who called themselves the Bible College Prayer Circle.
+When Dr. Phineas F. Bresee responded to the growing need for a Christian college in the Southern California area, God used him to answer the heartfelt prayers of a group of six women who called themselves the Bible College Prayer Circle.
 The group had come together in 1897, and on July 28, 1902, their prayers were answered.

 Bresee founded and became the first president of Pacific Bible College, which would become Pasadena College and later Point Loma Nazarene University.
 The women had envisioned a Bible college, but Bresee’s vision was for a liberal arts institution.
 He believed spiritual and academic learning went hand-in-hand.
 That legacy is still with us today, as PLNU remains committed to the liberal arts and to whole-person education.